 The tests were offered in English and Spanish, though not at all test centers.

-The TASC subtests were available in both computer-based and paper-and-pencil formats (except in New Jersey and West Virginia where only computer-based testing was available).
+The TASC subtests were available in both computer-based and paper-and-pencil formats (except in New Jersey and West Virginia, where only computer-based testing was and is available).

 TASC Social Studies Practice Tests

 - Set 1-Government and Civics, Geography